 The space was built through local talent, from the signage to the climbing wall itself — co-designed by High Performance Climbing Walls in Cobble Hill.

-It’s Monday, Sept.
-6 and the large warehouse doors at The Hangout ascend into the ceiling, marking the start of their day.
+The large warehouse doors at The Hangout ascend into the ceiling, marking the start of their day.
 Slowly groups start to arrive: young, old, newcomers and experts.

 David recognizes some of them and welcomes them back to the gym.
 One teen excitedly introduces David to his friends — international students from Japan and France.